 Why is this medication prescribed?

 Dostarlimab-gxly injection is used to treat a certain type of endometrial cancer (cancer that begins in the lining of the uterus) in adults that has progressed or has returned after treatment with other chemotherapy medication(s).
+Dostarlimab-gxly injection is also used to treat a certain type of solid tumor that has spread to other parts of the body in adults who were previously treated unsuccessfully with another chemotherapy medication and do not have other satisfactory treatment options.
 Dostarlimab-gxly injection is in a class of medications called monoclonal antibodies.
 It works by blocking the action of a certain protein in cancer cells.
 This helps the person's immune system to fight against the cancer cells, and helps to slow tumor growth.

 How should this medicine be used?